• Drawing of the Front Hall's Curved Doorway, Decatur House Collection

 This circa 1896 sketch of the East Room was published in Munsey's Magazine in September 1896.
 It depicts the East Room as it appeared during the second administration of President Grover Cleveland.

-• Watercolor Design for Rug
+• Watercolor Design for Rug, White House Collection

 Bollentin and Thompson